 - Wraps around the hammock like a giant banana skin

 Having an idea how your body reacts to sleeping outside is crucial to staying warm during the cooler months.
 For instance, because of air convention, hammock campers can lose heat from their underside, especially if it's windy outside.
 Finding the perfect solution is essential for an enjoyable camping experience.
 It can be the difference between waking up cold and tired or refreshed.

-Thankfully, there are solutions to this problem.
-Not only do they provide more freedom of movement, they also make it significantly easier to stay warm.
-The underquilts in the above list are what we consider to be the best on the market, in terms of both price and ability to keep you warm.
-They are excellent for those looking for an affordable method for providing insulation.
-And, with proper care and maintenance, they are a solid investment that will last for many of your outdoor adventures.
+Thankfully, there are solutions to this problem!
+Not only does an underquilt provide more freedom of movement, they also make it significantly easier to stay warm.
+The hammock under quilts in the above list are what we consider to be the best on the market, in terms of both price and ability to keep you warm.
+Down underquilts and synthetic underquilts are excellent choices for those looking for an affordable method of providing insulation.
+And, with proper care and maintenance, under quilts are a solid investment that will last for many of your outdoor adventures.